-"Re-engage and re-enroll young person in a best-fit high school/HSE program (now GED Program)."
+"Re-engage and re-enroll young person in a best-fit high school/GED program."

 Even though Anthony was adamant about not getting a high school degree/equivalency, the Coach knew that the chances of becoming famous in music, boxing, or MMA are very slim.
 Even if that is the eventual goal, a degree is always needed and will always provide the young person with additional career flexibility.